70 Dairy-Free Apps for Your Next Party

 Spicy Shrimp Salsa

-Radishes add a wonderful crunch to this colorful salsa that is also great over grilled fish.
+Radishes add a wonderful crunch to this colorful salsa that is also superb over grilled fish.
 There's just enough jalapeno to give flavor without much of the heat. —Mary Beth Relyea, Canastota, New York

 Polynesian Kabobs